 When God says he visits the iniquity of the fathers upon the children unto the third and fourth generation, he is not speaking in reference to the so-called, generational curses, preached by some televangelists.

 Instead, God is revealing who he is.
 He punishes those who hate him, and he will continue to punish the descendants of those who hate him if they follow in the sins of their parents.

-Please understand that God does not punish children for their parents sins (Ezekiel 18).
+Please understand that God does not punish children for their parents sins.
+Ezekiel 18 makes this abundantly clear.
 Rather, God deals with the sins of those who hate him.
-If the children walk in the iniquity of their fathers, God will punish them, but if a person repents an turns to God, God will, as he says, in the first commandment: show mercy.
+If the children walk in the iniquity of their fathers, God will punish them, but if a person repents an turns to God, God will, as he says, in the first commandment, show mercy.

 God does not say, “I visit the iniquity of those who hate me, by punishing their descendants to the 3rd and 4th generation, while I bless those that love me to the 3rd and 4th generation.”

 The context is punishment to those individuals who hate God and mercy on those individuals who love him.

 I the Lord thy God am a jealous God, visiting the iniquity of the fathers upon the children unto the third and fourth generation of them that hate me; And shewing mercy unto thousands of them that love me; and keep my commandments.

 In Ezekiel 18 God told the people: As I live, saith the Lord God, ye shall not have occasion any more to use this proverb in Israel.
 Behold, all souls are mine; as the soul of the father, so also the soul of the son is mine: the soul that sinneth, it shall die. ~ Ezekiel 18:3-4